-Climate change is getting unprecedented attention from the growing field of 2020 presidential candidates.
-These candidates are responding to the threats posed by a rapidly warming climate, the many economic opportunities in switching to clean energy and the increasing concern of the American people: according to the Yale Program for Climate Change Communication, a record 69 percent of voting-age Americans say they are worried about climate change.
+Climate change is getting unprecedented attention from many of the 2020 presidential candidates.
+They are responding to the threats posed by a rapidly warming climate, the economic opportunities in switching to clean energy and the increasing concern of American voters: according to the Yale Program for Climate Change Communication, a record 69 percent of voting-age Americans say they are worried about climate change.
 Almost a third say they are “very worried,” by far the highest percentage ever recorded.

-This blog is designed to collect the candidates’ comments and positions on climate change and clean energy to highlight the issue’s growing salience and to provide a resource for the public.
-We’ll be regularly updating this post to capture additional comments as they occur and candidates as they declare.
+This blog is monitoring and collecting the candidates’ comments and positions on climate change and clean energy.
+Our goal is to highlight the issue’s growing salience and to provide a resource for the public.
+It will be updated regularly to capture additional comments as they occur and add candidates as they declare.

 - Sen. Cory Booker

 - Mayor Pete Buttigieg

 - Mayor Bill de Blasio

 - Rep. Tulsi Gabbard

 - Gov. John Hickenlooper (Climate plan)

 - Gov. Jay Inslee (Climate plan)